Bordered Heegaard Floer homology: Invariance and pairing: Invariance

 This follows in a similar manner to Proposition~\ref{prop:A-module-defined}.
-The first sum corresponds to the two-story ends with a $J$-holomorphic curve followed by a $J_1$-holomorphic curve.
-The second sum corresponds to two-story ends with a $J_0$-holomorphic curve followed by a $J$-holomorphic curve.
-The third sum corresponds to join curve ends and odd shuffle curve ends.
-The fourth sum corresponds to collisions of two levels.
+The first term corresponds to the two-story ends with a $J$-holomorphic curve followed by a $J_1$-holomorphic curve.
+The second term corresponds to two-story ends with a $J_0$-holomorphic curve followed by a $J$-holomorphic curve.
+The third term corresponds to join curve ends and odd shuffle curve ends.
+The fourth term corresponds to collisions of two levels. \end{proof}

-It follows from the index formula that $f^{J_r}$ is preserves the grading, as in Proposition~\ref{prop:typeA-graded}. \end{proof}